antfroger/php-version-action/README.md

       - uses: antfroger/php-version-action@v1
         id: versions
         with:
           unstable: true     # set to false (or remove the param) to exclude unreleased versions
+          unsupported: false # set to true (or remove the param) to include unsupported versions

   test:
     name: Test PHP ${{ matrix.php-version }} on ${{ matrix.os }}